ra-69/google-chatbot/Readme.md

 Administrators are configured by application environment variables setup.

 ### Activation Process
-To activate daily report bot click to `New chat` button in the Google Chat application and choose `DailyReportBot` in the App list.
+To activate daily report bot, click to `New chat` button in the Google Chat application and choose `DailyReportBot` in the App list.

 ### Commands
 Communication with chat bot is performed by slush commands.
 Some of slush commands are available only for administrators.
-To see the whole command list enter `/` symbol in the chat bot prompt.
+To see the complete command list enter `/` symbol in the chat bot prompt.

 #### General Commands
 - `/team` Shows each fellow's name, email and shedule time.